andrey-krendzel-new/Wolt-Internship-2025/README.md

 npm run dev
 ```

-Warning: distance is hardcoded to be 1500m in handleCalculateDistance().
+For testing/prototyping purposes: handleCalculateDistance(), edit the return from distance to the desired distance.

-If you wish the distance to be dynamically calculated between the user coordinates and the venue coordinates (all the functions are in place), uncomment the commented line.
+I.e. 1500